livestyle/web-site/docs/getting-started.md

 LiveStyle is a tool for live CSS editing, similar to popular [LiveReload](http://livereload.com), [CodeKit](https://incident57.com/codekit/) etc. The idea is simple: you edit CSS file in your editor, save it and see how web-page in your browser that contains this stylesheet is automatically refreshed, giving you a visual feedback of changes you just made.

 Almost all such live edit tools works in pretty much the same way: they are watching for file updates in given folder, do some additional processing (for example, convert LESS to CSS) and finally update a web-page.
-In other words, you have to *save* your source file and *wait* for a few seconds just to see how a single change affects page.
+Which means you have to *save* your source file and *wait* for a few seconds just to see how a single change affects page.

-LiveStyle introduces a truly *live* editing experience: it updates web-page immediately, as-you-type in text editor.
+LiveStyle introduces a *truly live* editing experience: it updates web-page immediately, as-you-type in text editor.
 Without file saving or page reloading.
-And this is the first tool able to bring updates from browser DevTools back into source code the right way.
+And this is the first tool able to bring updates from browser DevTools back into source code *the right way*.

 ## Installation